 3. DK The Dog Encyclopedia Reference Book

-- Covers a wide range of breeds
+- Comprehensive coverage: Includes a broad spectrum of breeds

 4. CWP Dachshunds Owner's Guide